typhoons and mold

 To protect the forward hatch from the sun, we fitted a piece of canvas to it.
 The piece of canvas covered the hatch, with the four corners attached to webbing leading to separate points on the toe rail.
 We stitched the ends of the webbing to the toe rails for added strength.
 For the hatch behind the mast, we used an old piece of foam-backed aluminum, and taped it up with the reflective side facing up.
 This would keep the sun out, and protect it from debris.

 After changing the gas, oil and adding STA-BIL, our outboard returned to its perch on our aft rail.
 To protect it from the sun, we purchased a bike basket cover, a product sold in hardware stores in the bicycle accessories section.
-The shape fit our outboard well enough, but we tied ropes around the head to make sure the wind wouldn't take it, as it wasn't THAT well-adjusted.
+The shape fit Turnip's head well enough, but we tied ropes around the head to make sure the wind wouldn't take it, as it wasn't THAT well-adjusted.

 After everything on deck was secured, came time to think about keeping the boat tethered to the dock.
 Our marina was well protected, but was opened from the West.
 A passing typhoon, we knew, could generate big waves.
 To prevent damage to the boat, we purchased two Unimer wraparound snubbers for our pre-spliced double-braided dock lines.
-We ran a long nylon 3-strand line on the deck to use as a spring line, with the workings ends running through chocks on the bow and stern, and tied with a bowline to a dock cleat.
+We ran a long nylon 3-strand line on the deck to use as a spring line, with the working ends running through chocks on the bow and stern, and tied with a bowline to a dock cleat.
 The nylon lines, like snubbers, stretch and absorb shock in the event that waves did come into the marina.
 We doubled all of our lines, for safety, and placed as many fenders as we could between the dock and the boat.

 We fitted our mooring loops with cut pieces of garden hose, to protect them against chafe, and did the same for all ropes that passed through chocks, any point that would 'rub' against the dock or the boat.